-Name and Place of Residence Office held with the Company Director since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised Tom A. Bruce Jones, CBE 1 Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) 2 George J. Bunze, CPA, CMA 3 4 5 Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 42,500 Gianni Chiarva 4 Milan, Italy Vice-Chairman of the Board and Director July 1993 Chairman, SJ International; Chairman, Fabbri Group, Italy (machines and films for food packaging sector) 6 Katherine A. Lehman 3 New York, U.S.A.
-Director October 2016 Managing Partner at Hilltop Private Capital LLC (private equity firm) 0 James A. Manzi, Jr. 3 Florida, U.S.A.
-Director April 2015 Corporate Director 5,000 Brian McManus Québec, Canada President, Chief Executive Officer and Director June 2001 President and Chief Executive Officer, Stella- Jones Inc. 7,473 Nycol Pageau-Goyette 1347 Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm); 19,180 Simon Pelletier 3 Québec, Canada Director May 2012 Senior Vice-President, North American Sales and Operations, Metso (manufacturer of minerals processing equipment and service provider to the mining industry) 3,000 Daniel Picotte 1 Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 35,000 Mary Webster 1 Minnesota, U.S.A.
+Name and Place of Residence Office held with the Company Director since Principal Occupation(s) Number of Common Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised Tom A. Bruce Jones, CBE Glasgow, Scotland Chairman of the Board and Director July 1993 Chairman of the Board, James Jones & Sons Limited (British forest products company) 2 George J. Bunze, CPA, CMA 4 Québec, Canada Director May 2001 Vice-Chairman and Director, Kruger Inc. (manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products) 42,500 5 Gianni Chiarva Milan, Italy Vice-Chairman of the Board and Director July 1993 Chairman of the Board, SJ International 6 Katherine A. Lehman New York, U.S.A.
+Director October 2016 Managing Partner at Hilltop Private Capital LLC (private equity firm) 0 James A. Manzi, Jr. Florida, U.S.A.
+Director April 2015 Corporate Director 5,000 Brian McManus Québec, Canada President, Chief Executive Officer and Director June 2001 President and Chief Executive Officer, Stella- Jones Inc. 8,755 Nycol Pageau-Goyette Québec, Canada Director July 1993 President, Pageau Goyette et associés limitée (management services firm) 21,700 Simon Pelletier Québec, Canada Director May 2012 Senior Vice-President, North American Sales and Operations, Metso (manufacturer of minerals processing equipment and service provider to the mining and construction industries) 3,000 Daniel Picotte Québec, Canada Director July 1993 Partner, Fasken Martineau DuMoulin LLP (law firm) 35,000 Mary Webster Minnesota, U.S.A.
 Director May 2007 Corporate Director 27,600

-1 Member of the Environmental, Health and Safety Committee.
+&lt;sup>1 Member of the Environmental, Health and Safety Committee.

-2 Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 71,332 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32.0% of the voting shares of James Jones & Sons Limited ("JJS") which holds 49.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.3% of the Common Shares of the Company.
+Mrs. Stina Bruce Jones, wife of Mr. Tom A. Bruce Jones, owns 71,332 common shares of the Company and Mr. Tom A. Bruce Jones owns, directly or indirectly, approximately 32.0% of the voting shares of James Jones & Sons Limited ("JJS") which holds 49.0% of the shares of SJ International, which in turn, holds 21,572,836 or approximately 31.1% of the Common Shares of the Company.
 Mr. Tom A. Bruce Jones holds directly, an additional 30,000 Common Shares of the Company.

-Member of the Audit Committee
+&lt;sup>3 Member of the Audit Committee

-4 Member of the Remuneration Committee.
+&lt;sup>4 Member of the Remuneration Committee.

-5 Mrs. Kathleen Bunze, wife of Mr. George J. Bunze, owns an additional 1,000 shares of the Company.
+&lt;sup>5 Mrs. Kathleen Bunze, wife of Mr. George J. Bunze, owns an additional 1,000 shares of the Company.

-6 Mr. Gianni Chiarva, together with his associates, exercises control or directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51.0% of the shares of SJ International, which in turn, holds 26,572,836 or approximately 38.3% of the Common Shares of the Company.
+&lt;sup>6 Mr. Gianni Chiarva, together with his associates, exercises control or direction, directly or indirectly, over all of the voting shares of Stella International S.A. ("Stella International"), which holds 51.0% of the shares of SJ International, which in turn, holds 21,572,836 or approximately 31.1% of the Common Shares of the Company.
 Mr. Gianni Chiarva holds directly, an additional 30,000 Common Shares of the Company.

-7 Lead Director.
+Lead Director.